Understand AI in plain English, what OMB M-25-21 actually requires, and identify where AI can help your work. Day 1 of the free federal AI course.

 Not every task is a good candidate for AI assistance.
 A memorandum that requires your institutional knowledge and policy judgment is not.
 A meeting summary that needs to be drafted quickly from raw notes is.
 The skill is knowing the difference — and making that call quickly.

 AI tools make mistakes.
-They hallucinate facts.
-They can be confidently wrong.
-An AI-ready workforce knows to verify outputs before acting on them, especially in high-stakes situations.
+They "hallucinate" — that means they invent facts that sound plausible but aren't true.
+They can be confidently and completely wrong.
+An AI-ready workforce verifies outputs before acting on them, especially in high-stakes situations.
 This is not paranoia — it is professional judgment applied to a new tool.

 You don't need to memorize M-25-21.
 But you do need to know: does this use case need to go in the inventory?
 Does this data classification allow this tool?
 Is there a human in the loop where required?
 These are operational questions that affect your day-to-day work.